jsnyder/arm-eabi-toolchain/README.md

 to another location, feel free to change the export lines and to adjust the definitions at the top of the Makefile.

+To clean up when you're done and you've installed the toolchain you can clean up the intermediate files with the following command:

+> make clean

 Keep in mind that the Makefile does install at the end of each build.

 Once you’re done, you’ll likely want to add the path where the compiler was installed to to your .bash_profile, .zshrc, etc..:

 > export PATH=$HOME/arm-cs-tools/bin:$PATH

 Extras From Binary Distribution
 -------------------------------